-When you find something concerning in the news, share it with them, and discuss how the outcome could have been prevented.
-There are a lot of scary people on the other side of the screen, and your children should know what the warning signs are, how they can protect themselves, and what to do when they are confronted with an uncomfortable or inappropriate situation.
+When you find something concerning in the news share it with them.
+Then discuss how the outcome could have been prevented.
+There are a lot of scary people on the other side of the screen.
+Your children should know what the warning signs are, how they can protect themselves, and what to do when they are confronted with an uncomfortable or inappropriate situation.

 Keeping these communication lines open will help your children be able to use technology positively, and hopefully not fall into the traps the negative side of technology can show.